nicuveo/MML/README.md

 *MML*: a Minimalistic Maths Library
 ===================================

-The *MML* was born as the collection of various maths tools that I needed at some point in some of my projects.
-It is now a rather unfieed library that focuses on fundamental 2D shapes.
+The *MML* was born as a collection of various maths tools that I needed at some point in some of my projects.
+It is now a rather unified library that focuses on fundamental 2D shapes.

 It is a "headers only" library, as it relies on templates / macros to decide what types to use for value storage and for intermediate